reilem/Haskell-Useful/README.md

 ### Functor Class ###

-Functors:
-`fmap`: Allow a regular function to be applied to a wrapped value, and return a new wrapped value.
+`fmap`: Allow regular functions to be applied to wrapped values, and return new wrapped values.
 ```haskell
 class Functor f where
   fmap :: (a -> b) -> f a -> f b